nanoporetech/tombo/docs/resquiggle.rst

 This matching is found by a dynamic programming/dynamic time warpping algorithm to match event signal levels with expected signal levels given genomic sequence.

-To compute this matching, a static banded matrix is constructed by computing the z-score for event level (x-axis) against genomic positions (y-axis).
-The negative absolute value z-score is shifted to an expected value of zero to fill the banded matrix (see figure **a** below).
-A forward pass computes the maximal cummulative score up to each matched event to genome position (see figure **b** below).
+To compute this matching, first a static banded matrix is constructed by computing the z-score for event level (x-axis) against genomic positions (y-axis).
+The negative absolute value z-score is shifted to an expected value of zero to fill the banded matrix (see figure below).
+A forward pass computes the maximal cummulative score up to each matched event to genome position (see figure below).

 At each iteration (moving from bottom left to top right) the maximal score is taken over three possibilities 1) staying in the same genomic position, and accumulating the shifted z-score 2) matching an event with a genomic position (with score bonus) 3) skipping this genomic position (with a score penalty).
 The score match and skip penalties are definied by the ``--signal-align-parameters`` option.
 The default values have been optimized for DNA and RNA data types.
 From this forward pass, the maximal score along the last genomic position is taken and traced back to obtain a matching of sequence and signal.